dt1/itemhut/README.md

 This project is, for the moment, unmaintained / dead.
 If you are interested in taking this project over, please feel free to contact me.
 I will do everything I can to make the transition as smooth as possible.

+Even though this project is currently considered dead, if you find a bug, have questions about setup or how to to use the system, please open a bug report.

 Documentation
 -------------